Jaguar, Panthera onca, The Pantanal

-I’ve visited Brazil six times.
+I’ve visited Brazil seven times.
 In October 2006 I spent six days in the western Amazon, at the Palmari Lodge, a four hour boat trip along the Amazon from Leticia, Colombia.
 See here for the trip report.
 In August 2007 I returned for two and a half weeks and visited Rio Cristalino (the Central Amazon), the Pantanal and the state of Minas Gerais and onto Espirito Santo.
 See here for the trip report.
 In November 2009 I went to Iguazu (for work) and then to the north of Rio de Janeiro to see Golden Lion Tamarins (see Parana and Rio de Janeiro sections lower down this page).

 In August 2013 I spent 2.5 weeks in the Atlantic Rainforest and Southern Pantanal.
 See here for the trip report.
 And in June 2017 I took a 2 week cruise through the Amazon basin, perhaps the best trip of my life, followed by three days around Manaus.
 And in March 2018 I spent a week in search of Black and Black-faced Lion Tamarins.
 I went back for another 2 week cruise along the Aripuana and Madeira Rivers in October 2019.

 Amazon Cruises (out of Manaus)

 In June 2017 I spent two weeks cruising the Amazon, on a trip I organised with Fiona Reid.
 This was a mega expedition and we had an exceptional 79 species!
-Little Rufous Mouse-Opossum, Gray Four-eyed Opossum, Southern Opossum, Western Woolly Opossum, Southern Two-toed Sloth, Pale-throated Three-toed Sloth, Brown-throated Three-toed Sloth, Guianan Squirrel, Yellow-throated Squirrel, Neotropical Pygmy Squirrel, Bicolored Arboreal Rice Rat, White-footed Climbing Mouse, Splendid Climbing Mouse, Black Rat, Prehensile-tailed (Brazilian) Porcupine, Black-tailed Hairy Dwarf Porcupine, Red-rumped Agouti, Rio Negro Brush-tailed Rat, Spiny rat species (Proechimys cf. brevicauda), Common Spiny Tree Rat, Amazon Bamboo Rat,
+Little Rufous Mouse-Opossum, Pebas (Gray) Four-eyed Opossum, Southern Opossum, Western Woolly Opossum, Southern Two-toed Sloth, Pale-throated Three-toed Sloth, Brown-throated Three-toed Sloth, Guianan Squirrel, Yellow-throated Squirrel, Neotropical Pygmy Squirrel, Bicolored Arboreal Rice Rat, White-footed Climbing Mouse, Splendid Climbing Mouse, Black Rat, Amazonian Long-tailed Porcupine, Black-tailed Hairy Dwarf Porcupine, Red-rumped Agouti, Rio Negro Brush-tailed Rat, Spiny rat species (Proechimys cf. brevicauda), Common Spiny Tree Rat, Amazon Bamboo Rat,

 Giant Tree Rat, Red-nosed Tree Rat, Giant Tree Rat, Red-nosed Tree Rat, Kinkajou, Proboscis Bat, Frosted White-lined Bat, Amazonian White-lined Bat, Lesser White-lined Bat, Pallid-winged Dog-like Bat, Greater Dog-like Bat, Northern Ghost Bat, Lesser Fishing Bat, Greater Fishing Bat, Niceforo’s Bat, White-throated Round-eared Bat,